ifxdb/PythonIfxDB/README.md

 ### Licensed under the Apache License, Version 2.0

 ## PythonIfxDB
-Informix native Python driver is a high performing data access interface suitable for highly scalable enterprise and/or IoT solutions that works with Informix database.
+Informix native Python driver is a high performing data access interface suitable for highly scalable enterprise and IoT solutions to works with Informix database.
 The **Advanced native extension module** is the heart piece of driver which is completely written in **C language** for better efficiency and performance.
 The **Python Database API Specification v2.0 API** has been created on top of this native layer with Python code by focusing on application API level compatibility.

 The driver has been well tested across all major platforms such as **ARM**, **Linux**, and **Windows**; and it has been certified to work with **Raspberry Pi** too.